telerik/teststudio-docs/docs/features/logical-steps/if-else.md

 ![Navigate to Bing][11]

-## Check if an element exists in the DOM
+## Check if an Element Exists in the DOM

 To check if an element is present in the application DOM - a "<a href="/features/recorder/verifications/Wait" target="_blank">wait on element</a>" verification has to be used.
 It returns *true/false* output and **if condition** could be completed not braking the test execution.
 On the following image - if step 4 does not execute - the *SecondLink* element would not be added to the DOM and steps would continue in the **else branch**.